ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 ![CapView](Images/CapView.png)

 Click on the "Overview" button.
 Your URL is displayed under "domain".
-Enter it into your browser to see your program!
+Enter it into your browser to see your web application!

 ## Heroku

-Heroku provides similar services to Code Capsules and Digital Oceans.
-Heroku advertises itself as a _Cloud platform as service_ (PaaS).
+Heroku provides similar services to Code Capsules and DigitalOcean.
+Heroku is the original _Cloud platform as service_ (PaaS).
 Heroku aims to allow developers to focus on their core product, while they take care of the rest.

 ### Creating an account with Heroku and creating an application